The tragic irony of drug and alcohol addictions in the Orthodox world is that aspects of religious life actually accentuate the problems.

 A member of Teaneck’s Orthodox community, Bieler is a registered psychiatric nurse who serves as head of the Addiction and Crisis Stabilization Unit of Gracie Square Hospital in Manhattan.
 Bieler approached the head of SOBA College Recovery, Isaac Glasman, and suggested that SOBA form a specialized program for Orthodox Jews.
 Glasman approved the idea and appointed Bieler as director.
 Bieler started working with Dr. Berman, and the Shalvah program was born, opening in late October 2018.

 Shalvah allows Jewish addicts to receive the highest quality treatment without sacrificing their religious practices.
-With help from Rabbi Baruch Goodman at Rutgers-Chabad, Shalvah provides strictly kosher food (under a variety of standards including chasidishe shechita, chalav Yisrael and pas Yisrael) for all meals and offers amenities of observant Jewish life for SOBA’s in-patient residences such as kosher kitchens; mezuzot; Shabbat timers; and daily, Shabbat and Yom Tov minyanim within walking distance.
+Shalvah provides a staff rabbi for consultations, learning, and guidance, strictly kosher food (under a variety of Kashruth standards including chasidishe shechita, chalav Yisrael and pas Yisrael) for all meals, and offers amenities of observant Jewish life for SOBA’s in-patient residences such as kosher kitchens, mezuzot, Shabbat timers, and daily, Shabbat and Yom Tov minyanim and meals.

 SOBA College Recovery’s Shalvah program utilizes a two-part approach to help addicts recover their normal, functional lives.
 An initial inpatient rehabilitation phase, typically lasting three to four weeks, includes a clinical interview and full psychiatric assessment.
 This phase is designed to help clients break their addictions and identify the underlying causes.
 During this part of the program clients live under close supervision in the program’s Winston House.